neondatabase/kube-previews-application/README.md

 * `ARGOCD_PASSWORD` - The password associated with the given `ARGOCD_USERNAME`.
 * `PREVIEW_SUBDOMAIN` - The subdomain that hosts preview environments, e.g `neon.ngrok.app`.
 This will be used to form a full preview environment URL, i.e `https://pr-1.${PREVIEW_SUBDOMAIN}`

+_Note: Feel free to replace Docker Hub with [Quay.io](https://quay.io/) or your preferred container registry in the GitHub Actions workflow._

-If you're unfamiliar with how to add secrets to a GitHub repository, you can read more about in [GitHub's documentation](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
+If you're unfamiliar with how to add secrets to a GitHub repository, you can learn more in [GitHub's documentation](https://docs.github.com/en/actions/security-guides/encrypted-secrets).